martian-antillia/ImageDatasetResampler/README.md

-HAM10000 folder has Testing and Training subfolders, and they have classified subfolders of akiec, bcc, bkl, df, mel, nv, vasc.
+HAM10000 folder has Testing and Training subfolders, and they have classified subfolders of akiec, bcc, bkl, df, mel, nv, and vasc as shown below:

 <pre>
 HAM10000